 At The Weald we place a high priority on attendance because there is a direct link between achievement and attendance.
-You are more likely to achieve GCSEs graded between 9 and 6 with 97+% attendance.
+You are more likely to achieve the highest grades with 97+% attendance.
 Young people who regularly miss school are more likely to become isolated from friends and suffer from mental health and well-being problems.